achyutap/achyutap.github.io/_posts/2021-01-03-python-calculator-l-one.md

 Thats all for this blog.
 In next blog on this section we are learning some important functions of tkinter and a widjet called *Label* something for our calculator app.

-*If you want to see all blog posts on this section goto categories and open Calculator category in Tkinter category.*s
+*If you want to see all blog posts on this section goto categories and open Learn category in Tkinter category.*s